murffious/Toyota.com-Clone/README.md

 About the Project</br>

-The Toyota.com Clone is a full stack application focused on allowing a user to click on a vehicle and follow the 'build and pirce' feature of the Toyota website.
+The Toyota.com Clone(partial clone of site) is a full stack application focused on allowing a user to click on a vehicle from the build and price tab(on top right of real site).
 Currently the demo only allows for the user to click on a 2017 Toyota Tacoma.
-You are able to choose a grade, cab & bed, configuration(motor), color, package, and accessories>  the summary tab shows all of your selections with the total price at the bottom.
+You are able to choose a grade, cab & bed, configuration(motor), color, package, and accessories.
+The summary tab shows all of your selections with the total price at the bottom.
 You can select 'request a quote' and send the info to a dealer.
 The dealer info is not currently hooked up but everything else is functional.
 </br></br>